nourhan247/Seoul-Bike/README.md

 Features like Temperature(°C), Humidity(%), Solar Radiation (MJ/m2), and others were selected based on their influence on bike rentals.

-Model Development:

-Simple Linear Regression: Initially, a simple linear regression model was built using only Temperature(°C) to predict Rented Bike Count.

-Multiple Linear Regression: A multiple linear regression model was then created with a broader set of features, including Dew point temperature(°C), Hour, Humidity(%), and others.
+Regression Models: Predicting Rented Bike Count
+1. Simple Linear Regression
+Feature used: Temperature(°C)

+The dataset was split (80/20), scaled using StandardScaler, and used to train a linear regression model.

+The relationship between temperature and bike rentals was visualized, and model performance was evaluated using R² and MSE.

+2. Multiple Linear Regression
+Features used: Top contributors such as Temperature, Humidity, Hour, Dew Point, etc.

+After scaling, the model was trained and evaluated.
+A scatter plot comparing actual vs. predicted values was generated.

+3. Polynomial Ridge Regression
-Polynomial Ridge Regression: Polynomial features (degree 2, 3, and 4) were applied to capture non-linear relationships, followed by Ridge Regression (L2 regularization) to prevent overfitting.
+Explored non-linear relationships by applying polynomial features of degrees 2, 3, and 4.

+Used Ridge Regression (L2 regularization) to prevent overfitting.
-Evaluation:

-The models were evaluated using Mean Squared Error (MSE) and R² Score, which measured the accuracy and fit of the models.

-R² values were reported to assess how well the models explained the variance in the target variable.

-Findings:

-Ridge Regression with polynomial features improved the model’s ability to capture more complex patterns in the data.

-Models with higher polynomial degrees (e.g., degree 4) and additional features showed better prediction accuracy, although regularization (alpha=1) was essential for controlling overfitting.
+Applied to both:

+Simple case with only Temperature

+Multiple features selected based on feature importance

+Model performance was evaluated using R² and MSE, showing improved accuracy with polynomial features and regularization.

+Classification Task: Multi-Output Logistic Regression
+4. MultiOutput Logistic Regression
+A classification model was developed using LogisticRegression wrapped in MultiOutputClassifier to predict multiple binary targets simultaneously.

+Features were scaled with StandardScaler to ensure equal importance.

+The logistic regression model was trained on the training set with max_iter=200 to ensure convergence.

+Conclusion:
+Linear and Ridge regression models were effective in modeling bike rental counts, especially when using multiple features and polynomial degrees.

+Ridge regularization controlled overfitting and maintained generalization.

+The multi-output logistic regression model allowed for simultaneous prediction of multiple binary outcomes, offering insight into feature contributions for each classification task.